Ontario Parks is the largest provider of outdoor recreation experiences in Ontario, Canada.

 Healthy Parks Healthy People - Ontario Parks is looking to increase awareness of the health benefits people experience when they spend time in nature.
 On every third Friday in July, parks across the province offer free events and activities to encourage people to spend time in nature.

-Learn to Camp - More than 20,000 people have experienced the fun of learning to camp in comfort and safety through our award winning Learn to Camp Program.
-Equipped camping programs are offered at 7 provincial parks all summer.
-Transportation to select program locations and dates is provided by Parkbus.
+Learn to Camp - More than 25,000 people have experienced the fun of learning to camp in comfort and safety through our award winning Learn to Camp program.
+The program provides online video tutorials, virtual workshops, and tips and tricks.

 Learn to Fish Program - Learn everything you need to know to get started with our Learn to Fish program.
 Offered 5 times per week in July and August at 7 provincial parks, equipment, bait and temporary fishing licences are provided.